frontenddogma/web-development-glossary/manuscript/d.md

 : A set of documents provided in digital or analog media.
 Examples include user guides, white papers, online help, and quick-reference guides.&nbsp;[†](#w-documentation)

 Dojo
-: A modular JavaScript library (or, more specifically, JavaScript toolkit) designed to ease the rapid development of cross-platform, JavaScript-based applications and web sites.
+: A modular JavaScript library (or, more specifically, JavaScript toolkit) designed to ease the rapid development of cross-platform, JavaScript-based websites and applications.
 Dojo was first released in 2004.&nbsp;[†](#w-dojo) ℹ︎&nbsp;[dojotoolkit.org](https://dojotoolkit.org/)

 DOM
 : → Document Object Model